-A Day in the Life of a Search Engine Marketing Specialist
+A Day in the Life of a PPC Specialist

 For those outside of the digital marketing world, the role of “PPC Specialist” is likely a foreign concept.
 In today’s digital world, businesses want as many opportunities as possible to get their message in front of potential customers and drive visitors to their websites.
 The PPC Specialist is one of many people on the digital marketing team who makes this happen.